casangi/casadocs/docs/tasks/task_deconvolve.rst

 .. _Description:

 Description
-   The **deconvolve** task executes image-domain deconvolution with options for automasking and restoration.
+   The **deconvolve** task performs image-domain deconvolution with options for automasking and restoration.
 It can be viewed as the minor cycle of the iterative image reconstruction offered by the **tclean** task.
 The functionality that it introduces is the ability to just run the deconvolution step alone.

    The **deconvolve** task uses the same minor cycle as tclean.
 Therefore, the two tasks will evaluate the minor cycle in the exact same way.
-However, deconvolve operates purely in the image domain and the final residual images are saved to disk at the end of the minor cycle iterations whereas in tclean the residual images are saved to disk after an additional major cycle.
-The results between deconvolve and tclean may therefore differ at a level that varies per dataset and algorithm setup.
+However, **deconvolve** operates purely in the image domain and the final residual images are saved to disk at the end of the minor cycle iterations.
+In **tclean**, the residual images are saved to disk after an additional major cycle.
+The results between **deconvolve** and **tclean** may therefore differ at a level that varies per dataset and algorithm setup.

-   This task gathers many of its runtime requirements from the meta information on input images.
+   This task gathers many of its runtime parameters from the meta data stored within the input images.
 It also doesn't have a need for data selection or a measurement set, and therefore requires much fewer input parameters than the **tclean** task.
 At the end of a successful **deconvolve** run, the history of the output images is updated.
 This is done in the same way as for the **tclean** task.
 For every **deconvolve** command a series of entries is recorded, including the